 Date First Implemented2006

-Problem AddressedMore than 55 million people speak a language other than English in their homes,1 and many of these individuals experience communication barriers when they seek inpatient and outpatient care that negatively affects access to and quality of care in these settings.
+Problem AddressedMore than 55 million people in the United States speak a language other than English in their homes,1 and many of these individuals experience communication barriers when they seek inpatient and outpatient care that negatively affect access to and quality of care in these settings.
 Although trained medical interpreters can help to reduce these barriers, a number of patients lack ready access to high-quality interpreter services.

 - A common problem that affects access to care: Individuals with limited English proficiency are less likely than those whose first language is English to have a regular source of primary care2 and to receive preventive services.3 A national survey of insured, nonelderly adults found that Spanish-speaking Hispanic patients were less likely to visit physicians and mental health professionals and to receive influenza vaccinations and mammograms than non-Hispanic white patients.4

 - Negative implications for quality: Communication barriers impede understanding of—and hence adherence to—treatment plans and therapies in patients with limited English proficiency.5 Patients who need but do not have access to an interpreter are less likely to understand instructions for taking medications, receive information on medication side effects, and be satisfied with their care.6,7 The failure to provide interpreters leads to poorer patient comprehension of diagnosis and treatment, higher hospital admission rates, increased testing, improper treatment, and misdiagnosis.8,9,10

-- Growing demand for high-quality interpreter services: High-quality interpreter services can help to reduce communication barriers and therefore improve access to and quality of care.
+- Growing demand for high-quality interpreter services: High-quality interpreter services can help reduce communication barriers and therefore improve access to and quality of care.
 Yet, many patients lack ready access to such services.
 Title IV of the Civil Rights Act of 1964 requires that entities receiving Federal funds provide language services when needed; however, the law has not always been enforced in health care settings.11 As the demand for interpreter services in health settings grows, so does the need to develop policies and procedures to maximize access to interpreters and ensure the provision of high-quality interpretation services.
 Such was the case for UMass Memorial Medical Center, which offered interpreter services in more than 50 languages and served a patient population speaking approximately 85 languages at home.12